Join us for Admission Shadow-a-Student Day

 - Attend our special Martin Luther King, Jr. Day chapel service

 Juniors and seniors choose one 11/12 course per semester.

 English 9 encourages students to think logically, analytically, critically, and independently.
 Novels, short stories, poems, and plays are used to promote a love of reading and encourage an awareness of theme, characterization, conflict, setting, point of view, style, tone, and literary devices.
 Students expand their vocabularies while improving their reading and writing skills.
 Writing exercises focus on basic sentence structure, punctuation usage, paragraph structure, and logical essay format.
 In addition to formal essays, students discover their own voices through creative writing.
 Students are also introduced to the basic principles of literary research and documentation.
-Texts may include The Odyssey, Macbeth, A Raisin in the Sun, Lord of the Flies, Oedipus Rex, and two modern novels.
+Texts may include The Odyssey, Macbeth, A Raisin in the Sun, Lord of the Flies, Oedipus Rex, and The Bean Trees.

 English 10 focuses on the development of reasoning skills and writing techniques.
 Class discussion and writing assignments emphasize critical thinking, with personal and analytical essays evolving from the assigned essays, novels, poetry, and short stories.
 Reading in English 10 focuses on world literature, especially the literature of Africa, India, the Middle East, China, and Japan and is taught in conjunction with the 10th grade World History II course to broaden the students’ understanding and appreciation of different cultures.
 Through reading and discussing non-Western texts, we emphasize the impact of historical events on the development of individuals, communities, and nations.